farazmsiddiqi/symplify/doc/Database Design.md

 LIMIT 15;
 ```
 ![Query 1](query1.png)
+Determine the number of treatments related to each diagnosis, also displaying the dosage used.
 ## Query 2
 ```SQL
 SELECT d.trackable_name as Diagnosis, t.trackable_name as Treatment, COUNT(t.trackable_name) as NumTreatments, t.trackable_value as Dosage